Finding Script Reader Jobs

 Not only to get your business up online and running, but to build your contacts, set up your infrastructure, etc. There’s a lot of blood and sweat equity that goes into it.
 From services, to customers, to promotion, you name it and it’s a bitch to learn and get right.

 If you’ve got the stomach for starting your own online script reading business, go for it, but remember, it’s take a while to get everything working, and there’s a lot of “moving parts.”

-Another way to do it is more of a hybrid way, where you do script coverage online, but you don’t have to set up a complicated website, or worry about traffic, or graphics, or anything like that.
+Another way to do it is more of a hybrid way, where you get paid to read scripts for a script coverage company online, but you don’t have to set up a complicated website, or worry about traffic, or graphics, or anything like that.

 And that’s by simply interacting on Facebook, or blogs, or on Twitter, or discussion forums, advertising your services.
 Let people know you do script coverage, or script consulting, and then have them send you payment via Paypal email.

 You can also simply print out some business cards, then circulate at writers groups, or expos, or clubs and get the word out the old fashioned way.

 If running your own business sounds a bit daunting, you can always just try to get a job at a talent or literary agency, or a production company, or a studio even.

 My best advice for one of these places: Make sure you have several sample coverages ready to go that are just amazingly well written.
 Make sure they’re error-free and formatted beautifully.
 And, of course, make sure your resume is in tip-top shape.
 If you can highlight your film experience, or anything even related to film, it helps.